jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (c) no tribunal, body, or authority that has jurisdiction in respect of A’s professional conduct may make an order against, or do any act in relation to, A as a result of A having made the report.

 ### 446S Presumption relating to consumer insurance contract
-In any proceedings under this Act in which a party claims that an insurance contract is a consumer insurance contract, it is presumed that the contract is a consumer insurance contract unless the contrary is established.
+[Repealed]

 ### 446T Effect of certificate from policyholder or client
-(1) An insurance contract is not a consumer insurance contract if the policyholder (P) certifies in writing before entering into the contract that P is entering into it wholly or predominantly for business purposes.
+(1) A contract of insurance is not a consumer insurance contract if the policyholder (P) certifies in writing before entering into the contract that P is entering into it wholly or predominantly for business purposes.
 (2) Subsection (1) does not apply to a contract referred to in section 446P(2).
 (3) A person (P) is not a retail client in relation to a relevant service referred to in section 446F(1)﻿(a)﻿(iii) if P certifies in writing before receiving the service that P is receiving the service as a wholesale client (within the meaning of section 49(2) of the Financial Service Providers (Registration and Dispute Resolution) Act 2008).
 (4) Subsection (1) or (3) does not apply if the financial institution, or the person who obtains the certificate, knew, or had reason to believe, at the time the certificate was given, that the certificate was false or misleading in a material particular.
 (5) A certificate is effective only if—
-  (a) the certificate is in a written document that is separate from the insurance contract or the contract for the relevant service; and
+  (a) the certificate is in a written document that is separate from the contract of insurance or the contract for the relevant service; and
   (b) P confirms that P has read and understood the consequences of giving the certificate (including that P will have fewer protections from unfair conduct).

 ### 446U Revocation of certification